2,658 Team Building Illustrations & Clip Art - iStock

 Mrs Redpath – Co-opted Governor

 Jemma Redpath is the Deputy Headteacher of the school and has taught KS1 and KS2.
-She has a passion for ensuring quality learning is provided for all and outdoor learning.
-When not in school, Jemma loves undertaking DIY projects, sports activities and tending to her much loved cats.
+She has a passion for ensuring quality learning is provided for all children and outdoor learning opportunities are provided.
+When not in school, Jemma loves undertaking DIY projects, sports activities and enjoying her much loved family & cats.

 Lynne Lester